EPFL-LCN/neuronaldynamics-exercises/doc/exercises/neuron-type.rst

 **Python classes**

-The :mod:`neurodynex.neuron_type.neurons` module contains all classes required for this exercise.
+The :mod:`neurodynex3.neuron_type.neurons` module contains all classes required for this exercise.
 To get started, call :func:`getting_started <.neuron_type.neurons.getting_started>` or copy the following code into your Jupyter notebook:

 .. code-block:: python